 You can use a simple Tupperware box as a nesting site.
 If you can see through it, the better.
 Then, you’ll have to make a hole on the side or top of the box so that your gecko can get in.

 Add some substrate and mist it with water so that it just clumps together a little.
 Avoid soaking the substrate.
-Place it inside the tank and let your leopard gecko explore it!
+Place it inside the

 2. Adjust the Diet Accordingly